ClaudinNarsis/Pylon/assets/readme.md

 Self Notes:
 1. fix all links
 2. fix foorter for all pages
+2. change header logo size in all pages

 Resume from:
 1. Continue from fixing form for business loan page